diodesign/diosix/docs/run.md

 lets you iterate on hypervisor and guest development and debug platform-specific drivers without needing physical target hardware.

+### Prerequisites

+Before you can run Diosix using the wrapper script in this section, you must follow the steps in [Build Diosix](build.md) to install the required dependencies.
+Once you have installed those build components, you can use the wrapper script to build and run the hypervisor and the Root VM.

 ### Install QEMU

-Before running Diosix in emulation, install a 64-bit RISC-V QEMU emulator on your host system.
+If you haven't already installed a 64-bit RISC-V QEMU emulator on your host system, you must do so before running Diosix in emulation.

-On Debian or Ubuntu systems, run:
+The following commands install QEMU on Debian or Ubuntu systems:

 ```bash
 sudo apt update